Save the Humans

 Saving the Spirit Bear: Simon Jackson

-In 1995, 13-year-old Simon Jackson founded the Spirit Bear Youth Coalition to give a voice to a species that did not have one, the white Kermode or spirit bear.
+In 1995, 13-year-old Simon Jackson founded the Spirit Bear Youth Coalition – now called the Ghost Bear Institute, to give a voice to a species that did not have one, the white Kermode or spirit bear.
 The coalition of supporters gave young people—the future stewards of the land—a seat at the decision making table.

 From the age of seven, Jackson knew he had to protect this unique white bear, of which there were only 200 to 400 on the islands off Canada’s west coast.
 He founded the Spirit Bear Youth Coalition to help protect the bears from hunting and to preserve the bear’s last remaining rainforest habitat.

 What began with 700 hundred letters from a middle school in Vancouver became the most supported conservation initiative in Canadian history.[48.
 Huffingtonpost.
 “Simon Jackson: Power of One.”
 Nov.
 13, 2007. www.huffingtonpost.com] Support came in from all over the world and stakeholders, including the Youth Coalition, began working with the BC government to protect coastal rainforest.
 Today, the Spirit Bear Youth Coalition spans more than 75 countries and enjoys the support of more than 6 million young people.
 The coalition has helped protect two-thirds of the spirit bear’s last intact habitat (200,000 hectares) in the Great Bear Rainforest.

 The Coalition works at being positive, cooperative, engaged and pragmatic.
 They recognize the importance of working with all levels of decision makers to save the spirit bears and using scientific research and economics to show the need for protection and that it can be accomplished.